Level Crossing Removal Project: Governance

 The Level Crossing Removal Authority (LXRA) was formed in May 2015 as an administrative office of the then-new Department of Economic Development, Jobs, Transport and Resources to deliver the project.

-Later, the LXRA led delivery of other rail projects, including extension of the South Morang railway line to Mernda, upgrades of the Hurstbridge and Cranbourne lines, as well as a rebuilt Frankston station.
+Later, the LXRA led delivery of other rail projects, including extension of the South Morang line to Mernda, upgrades of the Hurstbridge and Cranbourne lines, as well as a rebuilt Frankston station.
 The authority also delivered a new stabling facility north of Wyndham Vale station and train storage at Kananook.

 The LXRA was abolished as an independent administrative office following the 2018 state election, and its functions were absorbed into the newly formed Major Transport Infrastructure Authority at the Department of Transport.

 Architecture and urban design

 The LXRP has used several different design approaches to removing level crossings, tailoring designs to different urban settings around Melbourne.
 Most projects, particularly those in the denser inner- and middle-suburbs, have involved lowering the rail line into a trench or elevating the rail line above the road.
 Some projects in outer suburbs, such as Gap Road near Sunbury station or Station Street near Beaconsfield station, have involved lowering or raising the road without altering the existing rail corridor.
 This is enabled by the additional space surrounding the railway line.

 As noted by University of Melbourne researchers in 2016, the scale of the project had significant urban renewal implications for the city:Each crossing removal affects, on average, at least a kilometre of rail corridor and, within the urban area, this usually includes a station.
 In some instances, topography has required the removal of more than one crossing to meet rail engineering requirements as well as longer sections of corridor becoming part of the works.
-On the face of it, this means that the current seventy-five crossing removals could result in seventy-five kilometres of transformed rail corridors and fifty-seven new stations – more than a quarter of Melbourne’s total.The researchers emphasised the urban benefits from new elevated rail over trenched rail, including the creation of new parkland and open space, arguing wider benefits could be achieved beyond reducing traffic congestion.
+On the face of it, this means that the current seventy-five crossing removals could result in seventy-five kilometres of transformed rail corridors and fifty-seven new stations – more than a quarter of Melbourne's total.The researchers emphasised the urban benefits from new elevated rail over trenched rail, including the creation of new parkland and open space, arguing wider benefits could be achieved beyond reducing traffic congestion.
 One study examined the local public health positive and negative impacts from the removal of level crossings on the Upfield line, including significant construction impacts.
-The study found that by improving road connections the project could help induce more car usage, but that this could be offset by improvements to pedestrian and cycling connections.
+The study found that by improving road connections the project could help induce more car usage, but that this could be offset by improving pedestrian and cycling connections.